beyondwdq/Recipes/tinyconfig/README.md

 parser without dependencies on non-standard C++ libraries.
 Hence I began to work on it and finally I got TinyConfig.

-Previously I was considering separating the Reader (which reads and parses file) from the Parameters (which defines the parameters).
-With this separation, it is possible to support more format in the future by deriving new Readers.
-However, I decided to keep it simple, so all codes are packed into one class "Config".
+The first version is written without separating the ConfigReader (which reads and parses file) from the Config (which defines the parameters).
+It is super simple, clean, and it just works.
+This version is tagged as `v0.1`.

-And this is it.
-It is simple.
-It is clear.
-And It works.
+Later on I wanted to try different config file format, espacially using a lua as the file parser.
+Hence the ConfigReader is separated from Config.
+With this separation, it is possible to support more format in the future by deriving new ConfigReaders.

 TinyConfig has the following functions: